2024 British Columbia general election: Withdrawal of BC United

+At the time of BC United's withdrawal, the party had nominated candidates in 56 ridings.
+(Note: The party website listed 57 candidates at the time of the withdrawal of the party, however, Dave Sidhu was still listed as a candidate in Abbotsford West despite dropping out as a candidate earlier in August.)
+Mike Bernier (Peace River South) pointed out that Falcon, as leader, only had the power to withdraw the party from the forthcoming contest, but could not do so on behalf of the individual candidates.
+Elections BC confirmed that that was a correct interpretation of the elections law, and only the candidates could choose to withdraw or to stand as independent or unaffiliated on the ballot.
+Several BCU candidates were openly considering accepting a Conservative nomination.
+Bernier confirmed that he had spoken with Karin Kirkpatrick (West Vancouver-Capilano) about the possibility of several of the BCU candidates forming their own alliance or possible new party before the required registration deadline, or even forming a party post-election, as Legislature rules recognize a party as long as it has at least two MLAs.

+Of the 56 originally nominated BC United candidates, 30 withdrew from the campaign, 9 continued to run as a Conservative candidate, while 17 continued to run as an independent or unaffilated candidate.

 Independent wave

 40 independent and 14 unaffiliated candidates, a record number, were in the race by the time nominations closed.
 18 of those candidates were previously BC United candidates or MLAs.
 This is notable, as only one Independent has been elected to the Legislature in the past 60 years—Vicki Huntington (Delta South) in 2009 and 2013.
 At the beginning of the campaign, six incumbent MLAs announced that they intended to run as such, of which five had been with BCU and one with the NDP.
 Karin Kirkpatrick expressed the view that the Conservatives had brought this phenomenon on themselves in believing that BCU members would follow Falcon's lead in switching over.
 "That’s not how democracy works.
 People want to run.
 They’re going to run, and so they’re floundering right now."

 Indigenous candidates

 Eleven candidates of Indigenous background stood for election—two Conservatives, seven New Democrats and two Greens.